forum Angsty Roleplay Because I Want Another One - OXO - (Romance)

 @MarDeColores this is not it kids

 "Um…" Gold peeked at Lekin, hoping they would know where they were, and how to get back to his home.
 "I…" Don't look at me.
 I was just following you.
 "I don't know.
 Maybe the nearest town?
-To be totally honest, I have no idea where I am."
+To be totally honest, I have no brain bubble where I am."
 Gold let out a light laugh, hoping Keyin wouldn't take him to some really sketchy place now that she knew he was lost.

 @cryptic-glitch